Prince Hodong and the Princess of Nakrang: The Samguk Sagi

 Around 600 AD, each of the Three Kingdoms had produced their own records: Sogi (Records, circa 370, Baekje), Kuksa(National History, 545, Silla) and Sinjip (600, Goguryeo).
 However, these records were lost during the continual wars and invasions between the Kingdoms throughout the centuries.
-It is unclear how much of these records Kim Busik was able to incorporate when he wrote his chronicles.
+It is unclear how much of these records Kim Pusik was able to incorporate when he wrote his chronicles.
 Also, the chronicles were compiled to illustrate a stricter Confucian doctrine, intended as a keystone to order family relationships and govern the state.

-Therefore, it is not clear if this legend of a Jamyunggo (자명고), i.e., of a Self-beating drum, was a part of the former Goguryeo's Sinjip, or some "original research" added by Kim Busik to illustrate the Confucian influence.
+Therefore, it is not clear if this legend of a Jamyunggo (자명고), i.e., of a Self-beating drum, was a part of the former Goguryeo's Sinjip, or some "original research" added by Kim Pusik to illustrate the Confucian influence.

 Other narratives

 This Korean counterpart of the Romeo and Juliet story has been largely used nowadays as a source of inspiration by various artists and essayists.
 Varia Among them: